guoyunhe/benchmark-js-minifiers/README.md

 antd + lodash + react + react-dom + three.js

+## Integrations

+Use webpack + terser-webpack-plugin, which support terser, swc and esbuild minifier.

 ## Output Standard

 - Bundled into one JS file with webpack